 Access Webmin through the browser

-Your server is set in place, now let’s go ahead and access Webmin by launching your browser.
+Your server is set in place; let’s go ahead and access Webmin by launching your browser.
 Enter the following command on your browser.
 Be sure to change the “your-IP” with the server IP address.

 https:// “your IP”:10000/

-When you will enter this and proceed further, you will encounter a warning message.
+You will encounter a warning message when you enter this and proceed further.
 It will say that your connection is not secure but worry not.
-This message comes because Webmin comes with a self-signed SSL certificate which is not validated by a CA (certificate authority).
+This message comes because Webmin comes with a self-signed SSL certificate not validated by a CA (certificate authority).

 To bypass this security warning, click on Advanced.

 Now you will see a link at the bottom that says “proceed to <IP Address> (unsafe)”.
 Click on this link to enter your Webmin console.